enel-gdh-educational/katacoda-scenarios/version-control/basics/intro.md

 ---

 and you send a version to a collaborator who will contribute revising and editing the file.
-Let us say you are Alice and your colleague is Bob.
+ Let us say you are Alice and your colleague's name is Bob.
-You keep on working on the file, so does Bob: the two stories of the file saved on Alice's and Bob's computers diverge and we will call them:
+You keep on working on the file, so does Bob: the two stories of the file saved on Alice's and Bob's computers diverge and we will call them, respectively:

 ---